brandony16/shopping-cart/README.md

 ## Features

 - Home, Store, About, and Cart Pages
-- Navbar in store to filter between men and women, and their different clothe types
+- Navbar in store to filter between men and women, and their different cloth types
 - Cart allows you to alter quantity, and provides a total price
 - 72 different clothing options in 8 categories